-Selling on marketplaces as a reseller or brand comes with different challenges.
-We have 4 tips for you on competition, optimizing content, site-search and prices.
+Selling your brand on marketplaces comes with challenges.
+Read our 4 tips about competition, optimising content, sear and prices.

-In this blog article, we will have a closer look at 4 of the challenges you might face as a re-seller or brand selling on marketplaces.
+In this blog, we will look at 4 of the challenges you might face as a re-seller or brand selling on marketplaces.
 Also, we look at 4 possible solutions that can help improve your digital marketplace shelf and your (potential) customer's point-of-sales experience.

 - Stay ahead of the Competition